VinhGH/Taskosaur-Spring/README.md

    - Type: _"Create a new project called Website Redesign with 5 tasks"_
    - The AI executes the workflow automatically

-### How AI Mode Works
+### How Conversational AI Task Execution Works

-Taskosaur's AI Mode features conversational AI for task execution in-app, performing actions directly instead of just providing suggestions:
+Taskosaur's Conversational AI Task Execution features conversational AI for task execution in-app, performing actions directly instead of just providing suggestions:

 - **In-App Conversational Execution** - Chat naturally with AI to execute tasks directly within the application
 - **Direct Browser Automation** - AI navigates your interface and clicks buttons in real-time